Add Icons, Lines and Shapes

 Edit contents of each place

 When you click a place in the sidebar a window opens for that pin, enabling editing.
-When you click the item a small pop-up window for it opens on the map offering several options along the lower edge.
-Most useful are the paint bucket, pencil and camera, (or garbage if you want to delete it).
+Most useful are the paint bucket, pencil and camera.

 Places can include description that is revealed when pin is clicked.